Health & Social Care - BTEC

 BTEC Level 2 Award

-The BTEC in Health & Social Care is equivalent to 1 GCSE.
+The BTEC in Health and Social Care is equivalent to one GCSE.
 The work is assessed through teacher assessment of portfolio evidence, and one unit qualification is externally assessed through examination.

 The BTEC is awarded at Pass, Merit, Distinction or Distinction*.

-The course is made up of two core units:
+The course is made up of three components:

 Students learn about the different stages of development and the changes that occur at each stage.
 Students look at the positive and negative influences on individuals at different stages in their lives and investigate their differing care needs.

-Students learn about what is good practice in health & social care and what the care values are when dealing with clients.
-They consider what is meant by a duty of care, non-discriminatory practice and inclusion, as well as how to empower individuals by giving them choice and independence.
+Students learn about what is good practice in health and social care and what the care values are when dealing with clients.
+They consider what is meant by a duty of care, non-discriminatory practice and inclusion, as well as how to empower individuals by giving them choice and independence and they are expected to role play a situation demonstrating these care value.
 Students consider the high standards needed when caring for people.